Risingson/eveeyedocs/docs/data/database.md

 ### Color Settings
 The three sliders will set Hue, Saturation and Lightness of the color used.

+!!!
+Information "Low and high values"
+    Lowest and highest values are chosen globally at the moment = If the highest or lowest values for that set are on another map those values will still be used for coloring.
+If you would like a mode where low and high are calculated from the displayed systems only let me know (use the [feedback forum](https://feedback.userreport.com/7ab42bbb-8bf8-4955-9573-c0b1213b1ba7/#ideas/popular) please).

 ## Map ownership
 Currently a map is owned by the user that created it originally.
 Also only that user can edit the map.